jastka4/digital-games-store/README.md

 ## Architecture

 I was not able to prepare everything as I initially wanted due to the lack of time.
+I have prepared just a simple proof of concept application, thus I have not implemented the same architecture as proposed below.
+Instead of three different applications I have implemented just one with a simple Thymeleaf front-end.

 In the image below you can see a very high-level design of what I was going for.

 ![High-level design](https://github.com/jastka4/digital-games-store/blob/assets/simplified-architecture-design.png)